midoshouse/ootr-multiworld/README.md

 17. In Project64's Scripts window, select `ootrmw.js` and click Run.
 You can then close the Scripts window.
 18. The companion app should now allow you to connect to or create a room.
 Keep the companion app open during your seed (you can minimize it if you want).

-If you need help, please ask in #setup-support on the OoTR Discord.
+If you need help, please ask in #setup-support on the OoTR Discord or [open an issue](https://github.com/midoshouse/ootr-multiworld/issues/new).

 # Feature comparison